-CLEAR is an investigative platform from Thomson Reuters especially for professionals who need data and information about individuals and companies.
-The CLEAR background check service provides fast access to a vast collection of public and proprietary data files, CLEAR helps you find out about people and their connections.
+CLEAR is an investigative platform from Thomson Reuters, especially for professionals who need data and information about individuals and companies.
+The CLEAR background check service provides fast access to a vast collection of public and proprietary data files.
+CLEAR helps you find out about people and their connections.

 Data-Trac Online Investigative Network

 IntelliCorp is a nationwide provider of employment screening products and services.
-Provides services such as SSN Verification, Criminal Records, Motor Vehicle Reports, Drug Testing.
+Provides services such as SSN Verification, Criminal Records, Motor Vehicle Reports, and Drug Testing.